properscoring/properscoring/README.rst

 `Proper scoring rules`_ for evaluating probabilistic forecasts in Python.
 Evaluation methods that are "strictly proper" cannot be artificially improved through hedging, which makes them fair methods for accessing the accuracy of probabilistic forecasts.
+These methods are useful for evaluating machine learning or statistical models that produce probabilities instead of point estimates.
 In particular, these rules are often used for evaluating weather forecasts.

 .. _Proper scoring rules: https://www.stat.washington.edu/raftery/Research/PDF/Gneiting2007jasa.pdf